15 Reasons You Should Never Drink Diet Soda

 "No one needs to have a soda; regular or diet.
 Some think diet soda is a better choice, because 'at least it doesn't have calories,' but it contains chemicals that spark the fuse that sets chronic diseases aflame," says Naomi Whittel, a certified nutritional consultant and author of Glow15: A Science-Backed Plan to Lose Weight, Revitalize Your Skin, and Invigorate Your Life.

-If you’re on the fence about kicking your diet soda habit, keep reading for 15 science-backed reasons that will convince you to ditch diet—for good.
+If you're on the fence about kicking your diet soda habit, keep reading for 15 science-backed reasons that will convince you to ditch diet—for good.
+And while you're at it, stock up on any of The 7 Healthiest Foods to Eat Right Now instead.

 Diet Soda Is Addictive